ycpcs/cs470-fall2014/labs/lab09.md

 > ![image](images/lab09/color_equation.png)

 **C_src** is the color of the source pixel currently being rasterized. **C_dst** is the color of the destination pixel that is on the back buffer. **F_src** is the blend factor of the source pixel and **F_dst** is the blend factor of the destination pixel.
-The color of a pixel is made by the product of the source pixel and its blend factor done with a binary operatior on the product of the destination pixel and its blend factor.
+The color of a pixel is made by the product of the source pixel and its blend factor done with a binary operator on the product of the destination pixel and its blend factor.
 Note that the blending RGB components are done seperately from the blending of the alpha component.
 The equation to determine the blending of the alpha component is essentially the same as the equation for blending the RGB component, simply replace the color components with the alpha component:

 > ![image](images/lab09/alpha_equation.png)